 While breast reconstruction will never create an exact match for the look and feel of breasts that were previously removed, Dr. Swail works diligently to create the most natural look and feel possible.

-Dr. Swail meets with each patient personally to discuss their desired outcomes and expectations prior to each procedure.
-This allows Dr. Swail to design a customized procedure to achieve great long-lasting results, following breast reconstruction.
-It is at this time that Dr. Swail discusses the different techniques and procedures to determine which options will deliver the best results.
+Dr. Swail meets with each patient personally to discuss their desired results and expectations prior to each breast reconstruction procedure.
+This allows Dr. Swail to design a customized procedure to achieve great, long-lasting results.
+Prior to the surgery, Dr. Swail discusses the different techniques and procedures to determine which options will deliver the best results for each individual patient.